younnggsuk/binary_classification/README.md

 torchrun --nproc_per_node=4 ...
 ```

+Specifiying the specific GPUs to use is not supported yet.

 ### 2. Train

 Training settings are passed as arguments to the `train.py` file.
 To see the list of available options, run the following command: